Video summary

 First of all, I'll explain what this expression means, give you a little context and explain where this expression comes from, what the origin of the expression "il n'y a pas photo" is.

-When we say that there is no photo, we mean that there is no debate.
+When we say there's no photo, we mean there's no debate.

 It's very clear.